 - If using, line a loaf pan with parchment paper.
-Or, you can use festive molds such as hearts for valentines, eggs for easter, trees for Christmas, etc. Pour in peanut butter mixture.
+Or, you can use festive molds such as hearts for valentiness, eggs for easter, trees for Christmas, etc. Whether using a loaf pan or mold, pour in the peanut butter mixture.

-- Freeze for 10-30 minutes until solid (it will only take 10 minutes with smaller molds, or longer for thicker fudge).
+- Freeze for 10-30 minutes until solid (it will only take 10 minutes with smaller molds, or longer for thicker loaf pan fudge).
 For the last 5 minutes of freeze time, melt chocolate chips.

 - Put the chocolate chips into a glass dish or measuring cup and microwave for 1 minute.
 Stir.
 If needed, microwave another 30 seconds and stir again.
 Repeat as needed, until chocolate is melted and smooth but be careful not to burn it.
 (For me usually the 1 min + 30 seconds is enough).
 Alternatively, you can melt them on the stove on low heat in a pot for 3-4 minutes, stirring regularly.

-- Once solid, cut into squares if using a loaf pan (*See notes for a simplifying hack if you aren't interested in dipping each piece).
+- Once solid, cut into squares if using a loaf pan.
+Or, pop out shapes from the molds.
 Dip the peanut butter fudge squares or shapes in the chocolate, tapping off the excess chocolate.
 Repeat with all PB fudge squares.
 If fudge gets too soft to dip, put back in the freezer until it's firm again, then dip.